-By supporting the All Party Parliamentary Group for Africa (Africa APPG), the Royal African Society works to further understanding within UK parliament of African and pan-African matters via dialogue with African diaspora and voices to promote African led-development agendas through mutually beneficial and positive relationships between the UK and African countries.
-The Royal African Society provides the full-time support of a Policy & Research Co-ordinator based in UK Parliament.
+Through RAS's advocacy work and by supporting the All Party Parliamentary Group for Africa (Africa APPG), the Royal African Society works to further understanding within UK parliament of African and pan-African matters via dialogue with African diaspora and voices to promote African led-development agendas through mutually beneficial and positive relationships between the UK and African countries.
+The Royal African Society's Policy & Advocacy Co-ordinator provides the secretariat to the APPG for Africa and is based part-time in UK Parliament.

-The APPG’s activities include briefings and meetings with leading figures working on African issues, research inquiries and policy reports and arranging delegations of members to African countires.
-The APPG also publishes a regular Westminster bulletin 'Africa in Parliament' and works as part of the informal coaliton of International Development APPGs.
+The APPG’s activities include briefings and meetings with leading figures working on African issues, research inquiries and policy reports and arranging delegations of members to African countries.

 Disclaimer: This is not an official website of the House of Commons of the House of Lords.
 It has not been approved by either House or its committees.
 All-Party Parliamentary Groups are informal groups of Members of both Houses with a common interest in particular issues.
 The views expressed in these webpages are those of the group.